ajhsutton/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Diagonal Sudoku introduces an additional set of peers for some boxes on the board.
-In this case, the constraint relationships should now be applied along the two sets of diagonal elements on the puzzle in addition to the existing units.
-Thus, new units must be formed to represent the diagonal relatinoship.
-All existing onstraints may now be applied to the new 'diagonal' units in adition to the existing conventional sudoku units.
+A: Diagonal Sudoku introduces an additional set of peers for some boxes in the puzzle.
+In this case, the constraint relationships should now be applied along the sets of diagonal elements on the puzzle, in addition to the existing units.
+Thus, new units must be formed to represent the diagonal relationship, and all constraints may now be applied to the new 'diagonal' units in adition to the existing conventional sudoku units.

 ### Install